-As of December 31, 2013 and June 30, 2014 (unaudited), the Certificate of Incorporation authorizes the Company to issue 173,018,331 and 178,408,438 shares, respectively, of common stock, \$0.001 par value per share.
+As of December 31, 2013, the Certificate of Incorporation authorizes the Company to issue 173,018,331 shares of common stock, \$0.001 par value per share.

 Each share of common stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
 Common stockholders are not entitled to receive dividends, unless declared by the board of directors.